260 Waymouth Street, Adelaide, South AustraliaSA 5000

 Yes.
 In fact, there’s a growing world-wide demand for bicycle mechanics.

 Firstly, during the COVID pandemic, many people turned to cycling.
-The resulting tsunami of demand for new bikes created a worldwide bicycle shortage, with shops quickly stripped of stock and consumers facing empty racks.
+The resulting surge of new bike sales created a worldwide shortage, with shops quickly stripped of stock and consumers facing empty store floors.
 As a result, if people wanted to ride, they had to get their old bike repaired instead.

-Secondly, in the current economic climate, where the cost of everything seems to be skyrocketing, more and more people are choosing to keep their current bike running rather than spending money on a new one.
+Secondly, as the current economic climate is continuing to squeeze wallets, more and more people are choosing to keep their current bike running rather than spending money on a new one.

 Thirdly, the proliferation of ebikes—which have their own servicing challenges and require expert knowledge—has added to the need for specialised professionals.